Fiscora-Tech-Consulting-Services-Ltd/Website/README.md

-# Syntax-Erreur-Website
+# Fiscora-Tech-Website

 ## 🛠️ Installation

 1. Fork the repo
 2. Clone the repository ` git clone https://github.com/<USERNAME>/Syntax-Erreur-Website.git`
-3. Run `cd syntax-error` to change the working directory
+3. Run `cd Website` to change the working directory
 4. Run `npm install`  to install all dependencies
 5. Run `npm run  dev` to start the application
 6. Visit <https://localhost:3000> to view the application